chrisahart/vivino-majestic/README.md

 # Majestic wines + Vivino Chrome extension

-Extension to display Vivino wine score on Majestic wines, to aid in purchasing decisions.
+Chrome extension to display Vivino wine score on Majestic wines, to aid in purchasing decisions.

-While this extension is under review, you may clone this repository and select 'Load unpacked' under chrome://extensions/ to use this extension.
+While this extension is under review, you may clone this repository and select 'Load unpacked' under (chrome://extensions/)[chrome://extensions/] to use this extension.

 This extension works with [Majestic wines](www.majestic.co.uk) and [Vivino](www.vivino.com), requiring host permissions to access both websites.